Syllabus, Bachelor's level, 1FA517

 - describe thermodynamic systems and states and apply the laws of thermodynamics,

-- use experimental methods to investigate thermodynamic relations and present the results,
+- use experimental methods to investigate thermodynamic relations,

 - do calculations on phase transitions,

 - analyse heat processes theoretically and determine their degree of efficiency,

 - perform calculations on heat conduction and heat radiation in various geometries.